Welder Resume Guide: Florida Edition (2026)

 Education Pathways

-Welders enter the trade through several recognized routes:
+Welders in Florida enter the trade through several recognized routes:

 - Union Apprenticeship - 3-4 year programs through Boilermakers, Ironworkers, or Pipefitters unions3